mossgreen/mossgreen.github.io/_posts/2020-07-06-Servlet-Containers-and-Spring-Framework.md

 - Web Server:
   - It supports HTTP protocol.
-  - `// todo, it uses a map to do redirection`
   - It only supports static resource, like image and HTML files.
-E.g., if you request an image, it gives you the image.
 However, it cannot handle dynamic containers.
   - **Apache Web Server** is the most popular web server, followed by MS's IIS, Nginx is also a good one
     ![image](https://user-images.githubusercontent.com/8748075/86555858-be36e880-bfa5-11ea-8b46-558c16346a87.png)